- Antitrust and Trade Regulation

 - Admitted to practice law only in the states listed above.

-Tim's practice focuses primarily on oil and gas litigation and commercial litigation.
+Tim's practice focuses primarily on oil and gas litigation, commercial litigation, and antitrust.
 His practice takes him throughout the state and federal trial courts in Ohio, the Ohio courts of appeals, and the United States Court of Appeals for the Sixth Circuit.

-Tim’s commercial litigation work focuses on contract disputes and antitrust matters.
-He has participated in actions in a number of industries, including manufacturing and banking.
+Tim’s commercial-litigation work focuses on contract disputes and business torts.
+He has litigations actions in a number of industries, including manufacturing and banking, on behalf of both plaintiffs and defendants.

 Tim is a member of the American, Ohio State, and Columbus Bar associations.
 He is also a member of the Energy & Mineral Law Foundation (EMLF) and the Ohio Oil & Gas Association (OOGA).
 He attended the Rocky Mountain Mineral Law Foundation’s 2011 Short Course on Oil & Gas Law.